nimishjha/chromakeys/README.md

 ### Why is there no support for color schemes with light backgrounds?

-Well, color schemes with light backgrounds are an abomination, but there's also a practical reason: there's no way I could tolerate staring at a glaring white screen long enough to be able to implement support for them.
+Well, color schemes with light backgrounds are an abomination, but there's another reason: there's no way I could tolerate staring at a glaring white screen long enough to be able to implement support for them.

 ### I don't like writing ~1KB to my SSD every time I press a key.